 Sanitary waste disposal is highly regulated and governed by UK legislation to ensure that it is disposed of in a safe and hygienic way that corresponds to the level of risk it can present to human health.
 The Workplace (Health, Safety and Welfare) Regulations 1992 recommend that all organisations should provide a suitable method for disposing of sanitary waste in their female toilets.
 This is backed up by the Water Industries Act 1991 which states that no sanitary waste should be flushed away that could lead to blockages or problems with the sewers or drainage system.
 The Environmental Protection Act 1990 also levies a Duty of Care on any organisation that produces, disposes or keeps “controlled” waste, including sanitary waste.
 All of this adds up to the sensible provision of clean and safe feminine hygiene bins, helping to prevent damage to the sewage system.

 Under the Environmental Protection Act 1990 and the Controlled Waste Regulations (England and Wales) Regulations 2012, all household, commercial and industrial waste is classified as “controlled waste”, including sanitary waste.
-As a result, it is perfectly acceptable for your main, everyday waste to have a proportion of feminine hygiene waste included.

 It is recommended that you use a specialist company such as Business Waste LTD to collect feminine hygiene and washroom waste.
 It is, however, important to know that any controlled waste must only be transferred to a waste carrier registered with the Environment Agency, and the waste management company you use to collect your commercial waste has to be registered as a waste carrier in exactly the same way as any specialist sanitary bin service collector.